akash13singh/lstm_anomaly_thesis/README.md

 4. GPyOpt 1.0.3. (only required for hyper-parameter tuning)

-## How to Execute:
+##Configutation:
-1. **Configutation**: First set the configuration settings in configuration/config.py.
-    1. This file has different configuration settings.
+First set the configuration settings in configuration/config.py.
+This file has different configuration settings.

         1. Use `run_config` to set parameters for the program execution like data folder, log_file etc.
             * Xserver: denotes if the machine has a display environment.
 Set it to false when